Making clinical audit data transparent

 In his transparency and open data letter to Cabinet Ministers on 7 July 2011, the Prime Minister made a commitment to make clinical audit data available from the national audits within the National Clinical Audit and Patient Outcomes Programme.

 Each year data from the National Diabetes Inpatient Audit will be made available in CSV format.
 The data are also being made available on the data.gov website.

 What information is being made available?

 Audit participation by NHS Trust and data completeness for the key fields.

-Measures of aspects of the care given to patients.
+Measures about the process of care given to patients.

 Information about care outcomes and treatment.

-The National Head and Neck Cancer Audit is commissioned and sponsored by the Healthcare Quality Improvement Partnership (HQIP) and developed in partnership with the British Association of Head and Neck Oncologists (BAHNO).
-The Health and Social Care Information Centre provides project management and technical infrastructure.
+The National Diabetes Inpatient Audit (NaDIA) is commissioned by the Healthcare Quality Improvement Partnership (HQIP) and delivered by the Health and Social Care Information Centre, working with Diabetes UK.

 The National Diabetes Inpatient Audit is a snapshot audit of diabetes inpatient care in England and Wales.
 The audit is set out to answer the following questions: